Broccoli Benefits – Introduction

 Broccoli is rich in cholesterol-reducing fiber, chromium, and potassium, which can help lower cholesterol levels.

 That is the lowest I can remember in my life, and this is without feared statins.

 I cannot say this is all the effect of broccoli, but broccoli is certainly part of it.

-Many times, people who are vegetarians, rarely eat vegetables.
+Many times, people who are vegetarians, rarely eat vegetables!

-I know, because I did that myself.
-As a vegetarian, I had a lot of soy chicken, soy burgers, bread, pasta, potatoes, and processed foods that were not meat based.
+When you are a vegetarian, you might have a lot of soy chicken, soy burgers, bread, pasta, potatoes, and processed foods that are not meat-based.

-Where are the real vegetables?
+But, where are the real vegetables?

 A slice of tomato and onion on a tofu avocado sandwich on whole wheat bread is not enough vegetables.

 The one specific health habit that has helped me tremendously, is to focus on vegetables.

 Try it out for a month and see how you feel.